miyosuda/TensorFlowAndroidMNIST/README.md

 http://developer.android.com/intl/ja/ndk/downloads/index.html

-And then update your PATH environment variable like,
+And then update your PATH environment variable.
+For example,

     export NDK_HOME="/Users/[your-username]/Development/android/android-ndk-r11b"
     export PATH=$PATH:$NDK_HOME

-And build .so file
+And build .so file in jni-build dir.

     $ cd jni-build
     $ make

-and copy .so file into /app/src/main/jniLibs/armeabi-v7a/ with
+and copy .so file into app/src/main/jniLibs/armeabi-v7a/ with

     $ make install